• Free shipping on all orders

 Golden Retriever standing on the ground

 The latest figures put the UK canine population at 12 million1.
 Of course, once you start talking numbers, it’s natural to want to know what breeds are topping the list.
-The primary dog registration organization is The Kennel Club (KC) in the UK.
-It’s the equivalent of the American Kennel Club (AKC) in the US.
-The former recognizes 222 breeds, whereas the latter, 197.
+The primary dog registration organization is the Kennel Club (KC) in the UK, which is the equivalent of the American Kennel Club (AKC) in the US.
+The former recognizes 222 breeds, whereas the latter recognizes 197.
 Our round-up uses KC registration data to determine the most popular ones.

 (Statista, American Pet Products Association, Statista, KC, AKC)